buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

 .. py:class:: MailNotifier

-The Buildbot can send email when builds finish.
+Buildbot can send emails when builds finish.
 The most common use of this is to tell developers when their change has caused the build to fail.
 It is also quite common to send a message to a mailing list (usually named `builds` or similar) about every build.

 The :class:`MailNotifier` reporter is used to accomplish this.
-You configure it by specifying who mail should be sent to, under what circumstances mail should be sent, and how to deliver the mail.
+You configure it by specifying who should receive mail, under what circumstances mail should be sent, and how to deliver the mail.
-It can be configured to only send out mail for certain builders, and only send messages when the build fails, or when the builder transitions from success to failure.
+It can be configured to only send out mail for certain builders, and only send them when a build fails or when the builder transitions from success to failure.
 It can also be configured to include various build logs in each message.

 If a proper lookup function is configured, the message will be sent to the "interested users" list (:ref:`Doing-Things-With-Users`), which includes all developers who made changes in the build.
-By default, however, Buildbot does not know how to construct an email addressed based on the information from the version control system.
+By default, however, Buildbot does not know how to construct an email address based on the information from the version control system.
 See the ``lookup`` argument, below, for more information.

 You can add additional, statically-configured, recipients with the ``extraRecipients`` argument.